dharmamitra/dharmamitra-guides/docs/faq.md

 **Q: The Grammar Button disappeared.
 What happened?**
 The grammar button is only available for Sanskrit input currently.
 If you don't have any Sanskrit text in the translation window, it won't show.

-**Q: Is there a browser extension?**
-A: Yes, MITRA browser extensions for Chrome and Firefox allow instant translation and grammatical analysis on any webpage.

-**Q: Are the tools free to use?**
-A: Yes, all MITRA tools are free for access at [Dharmamitra](https://dharmamitra.org).

 ---
 ## MITRA Search

-**Q: What is MITRA Search?**
-A: MITRA Search is a powerful multilingual search engine that provides fuzzy, semantic, and cross-lingual search capabilities across all texts in DharmaNexus.
-It supports searching in Pāli, Sanskrit, Chinese, and Tibetan.

 **Q: I get results from all kinds of texts in all kinds of languages, but it seems chaotic and not what I was expecting.
 What's wrong?**
 A: The best way to ensure that MITRA Search is finding what you are really looking for is by using the filter option to limit it to texts and collections that you are interested in.